 Monbijoupark (and James Simon Park)

-Monbijoupark is one of Berlin’s smaller parks flowing right into James Simon Park, both a lovely escape right in the center of the city.
+Monbijoupark is one of Berlin’s smaller parks, flowing right into James Simon Park, both a lovely escape right in the center of the city.
 Sitting along the Spree River, near Museum Island, it’s the perfect place to take a break after visiting Berlin’s famous museums.

-I loved sitting by the water, watching boats pass, or catching one of the free outdoor dance events in the late summer evenings.
+I loved sitting by the water, watching the river boats pass, or catching one of the free outdoor dance events in the late summer evenings.
 With its prime location and relaxed vibe, it’s an easy spot to slip into for a moment of rest.

 Park am Nordbahnhof